What is Debt Financing?

 Debt financing occurs when a company raises money by selling debt instruments, most commonly in the form of bank loans or bonds.
 Such a type of financing is often referred to as financial leverage.

 As a result of taking on additional debt, the company makes the promise to repay the loan and incurs the cost of interest.
-It is then able to use the borrowed money to pay for large capital expenditures or fund its working capital.
+It can then use the borrowed money to pay for large capital expenditures or fund its working capital.
 In general, well-established businesses that demonstrate constant sales, solid collateral, and are profitable will rely on debt financing.

 - Debt financing is also referred to as financial leverage.